 Government Regulations and Limits for CYA Levels

-The CDC (Centers for Disease Control and Prevention) recommends keeping your pool pH at 7.2–7.8, and free chlorine at a minimum of 2 ppm if you are using CYA also.
-They don’t have a recommended level of CYA, though, unless yours is a commercial pool and you have a fecal incident.
+The CDC (Centers for Disease Control and Prevention) recommends keeping your pool pH at 7.2–7.8 and free chlorine at a minimum of 2 ppm if you use CYA.
+They don’t have recommended levels of CYA for private pools.

 The Bottom Line on CYA and Your Pool

-Pool care means keeping your levels balanced, including pH, sanitizer, and CYA.
-Chlorine is vulnerable to the sun, and CYA can protect it, but the trade-off is lower efficacy of your chlorine.
+One of the main pillars of pool care is keeping your levels balanced.
+This balance means maintaining optimal pH, sanitizer, and CYA.
+Chlorine is vulnerable to the sun, and CYA can protect it, but the trade-off is your chlorine will be less efficient.

-If levels in your pool are too low, under 30 ppm, you’ll need to get a lot of chlorine to adjust.
-If they’re too high, you’re going to need to dilute them, by at least partially draining and refilling your pool.
+If CYA levels in your pool are too low, you’ll need to use a lot of chlorine to adjust.
+If they’re too high, you will need to dilute them.